thegamecracks/iconify/README.md

 A Python script to batch generate icons from images in a directory.

+This project should not be confused with the [iconify](https://pypi.org/project/iconify/) package on PyPI, a library for using SVG images in Python Qt applications.

 ## Usage

 With Python 3.11+ and Git installed, you can run the following: